Double Degree Programmes

 - Double-degree programmes : Mechanical and Process Engineering

-- During your Bachelor’s, kindly contact your international office (Ms. Zhou email@example.com)for further information about the application process and funding opportunities
+- Kindly contact your international office (Ms. Zhou email@example.com) for further information about the application process and funding opportunities while you are still enrolled as a Bachelor's student

 - Eligible are: Tongji students who hold a Bachelor’s degree in Mechanical Engineering, Automotive Engineering or Thermal Energy Engineering as well as students who are enrolled in a Master’s degree programme at Tongji